raquelredo/raquelredo.github.io_site/_portfolio/007-signal-language.md

     Training complete for JOHN with 2 states with time 30.458282256499047 seconds

-**Question 2:**  Compare and contrast the possible advantages and disadvantages of the various model selectors implemented.

-**Answer 2:**
 The following table gathers the output of the different model selectors as x-y, where x represents the number of hidden states and y the time of computation expressed in seconds.

 Word  |Cross-validation   | BIC   | DIC